omran95/chatroom/README.md

 ### Features
-- Real-time chatting using websockets.
+- Backend for Real-time chatting using websockets.
 - Services **are stateless** and can be horizontally scaled.
 (Redundancy).
   - `room`: creates rooms and handles messages.
   - `subscriber`: maintains Kafka subscriber topics for each room in a Redis cluster.